choongzhanhong/choongzhanhong.github.io/content/blog/travels/2024-06-yushan/index.md

 by a single sandwich.</figcaption>
 </figure>

-Eventually, the mountain lodge slowly made itself apparent.
+Eventually, the mountain lodge slowly made itself visible.
 Due to our slow pace and late starting time, we were the last to reach the lodge for the day.

 ### At the lodge